DDoS-Guard L3-L4 protection

-DDoS Guard L3-L4 protection is a solution based on a partner product from DDoS-Guard.
+DDoS-Guard L3-L4 protection is a solution based on a partner product from DDoS-Guard.

-- weaknesses of TCP/IP protocols.
+- exploit weaknesses in TCP/IP protocols.

-The service protects only IP addresses assigned to equipment in the Selectel infrastructure.
-The service cannot be activated for addresses from a shared subnet (/32
+The service protects only IP addresses that are assigned to equipment in the Selectel infrastructure.The service cannot be activated for addresses from a shared subnet (/32

 Principle of operation

-After ordering the service, you are given a secure public IPv4 address, and you configure the server to receive traffic through this secure address.
-The address must be assigned to a network interface on the public network as an additional address.
+After ordering the service, you are given a secure public IPv4 address, and you configure traffic reception on the server through this secure address.The address should be assigned to the network interface of the public network as an additional one.

-Incoming traffic that is sent to a secure address passes through filtering nodes in different parts of the world, where it is analyzed and cleaned.
-Each incoming packet is filtered.
-The cleaned traffic is sent to the main address of the server.
+Incoming traffic that is sent to the protected address passes through filtering nodes in different parts of the world, where it is analyzed and cleaned.Every incoming packet is filtered.The cleaned traffic is sent to the main address of the server.

 Cost